Kiwi4242/Crossline-cpp/README.md

 # Crossline

+This is a fork of [Crossline](https://github.com/jcwangxp/Crossline)  where I have moved to C++ to allow overloading of many of the components of Crossline.

 **Crossline** is a small, self-contained, zero-config, MIT licensed, cross-platform, readline and libedit replacement.

 When should you use Crossline: